-I’m getting my kids ready for college, and they’re all under six-years-old.
+I’m getting my kids ready for college, and they’re all still in elementary school.

 Raising college bound kids even at a young age

 If you’re here, I’m guessing you want to ensure that your child sees college as an attainable and even expected part of her education.